 “I always tell people that are curious about being a woman in my career that they see you and judge you before they hear you,” she says.
 “But the most satisfying part of this struggle is the moment you realize you have won them over, meaning that they recognize the hurdles you have jumped to reach that broadcaster/analyst table and respect you for that.”

 Chiney officially landed her deal at ESPN mere weeks before the start of the 2018 WNBA season.
-Though she was productive for the Sun coming off her second major injury and regained her All-Star status, the totality of Chiney’s life at that point took its toll on her, and played a part in her angling to join her older sister, Nneka, on the Los Angeles Sparks in 2019.
+Though she was productive for the Sun coming off her second major injury and regained her All-Star status, the totality of her life at that point took its toll on her.
+And it played a part in her angling to join Nneka on the Sparks in 2019.

 “I will be the first to say that I am not great at the balancing act,” Chiney says.
 “I have made tough decisions in my life to get better at it, to the point of relocating and leaving my team in Connecticut to come to LA.
 What got lost in the headlines is that my life was out of balance between the grind on the court and off the court, and fitting in my support system of family and friends.”

 And that’s just in LA.
-Over that same span, Chiney makes weekly trips to Connecticut to appear on SportsCenter and Golic and Wingo and New York City to sit in with Jalen and Jacoby and spread her wings in the digital world with Cassidy Hubbarth, Kendrick Perkins and Omar Raja on Hoop Streams.
-In all likelihood, she will be back on Get Up and First Take in the future.
+Over that same span, Chiney makes weekly trips to Connecticut to appear on SportsCenter and Golic and Wingo, New York City to sit in with Jalen & Jacoby and spread her wings in the digital world with Cassidy Hubbarth, Kendrick Perkins and Omar Raja on Hoop Streams.
+In all likelihood, Chiney will be back on Get Up and First Take in the future.

-Chiney has also stretched herself as a live host for ESPN, including a roundtable discussion about social justice in Orlando and event with the NFL Players Association during Super Bowl Week.
+Chiney has also stretched herself as a live host for ESPN, including a roundtable discussion about social justice in Orlando and an event with the NFL Players Association during Super Bowl week in Miami.